 District 8 also has important information and resources for you.

-Hybrid Learning Schedule for Fall 2020
+Hybrid Learning Schedule for Fall 2020 ONLY

-We are starting the school year with a hybrid learning schedule.
-That means that your child will be in school some days and working from home some days.
 If our school or city moves to a Level 4 Health Emergency, we will switch to 100% remote learning for all students.
 Check this page for updates.

 - Color Coded Lanyards: All students will receive color coded lanyards to help staff identify students in each cohort on any given day.
 Students in the A Cohort, will receive a green lanyard and badge with the letter A on it.
 Students in the B Cohort, will receive a blue lanyard and badge with the letter B on it.
 Students in the C Cohort, will receive an orange lanyard and badge with the letter C on it.
 Students are expected to arrive wearing their lanyards on in-person learning days.
 You will receive a parent calendar indicating when your child’s cohort is scheduled to attend in-person learning.